 Sauka Arnis

-Arnis Sauka is a Professor and the Director of the Centre for Sustainable Business at Stockholm School of Economics in Riga (Latvia), and founding member of IfM Research Fellow Network (Bonn, Germany).
+Arnis Sauka is a Professor and the Director of the Centre for Sustainable Business at Stockholm School of Economics in Riga (Latvia), and a founding member of IfM Research Fellow Network (Bonn, Germany).
 He has a Ph.D. from the University of Siegen (Germany) and has been a Visiting Scholar at Jönköping International Business School (Sweden) and University College London (UK).
-Arnis also hosts the talk show “Money talks” on the TVNET.lv portal, featuring discussions and interviews with prominent Latvian economists, politicians, entrepreneurs and representatives of non-governmental organizations.

 His research findings, which deal with the shadow economy, tax morale, productivity and competitiveness, social responsibility, internationalisation of companies and entrepreneurship policies, have been published in leading international peer-reviewed journals including Strategic Entrepreneurship Journal, Journal of Business Ethics, International Small Business Journal and Journal of Comparative Economics as well as number of edited books and book chapters published by Springer, Routledge, Edward Elgar, IGI Global, Blackwell and Peter Lang.
 Drawing on his academic work, Arnis has been extensively involved in applied research.
-This has included contracted reports for the OECD, European Commission and Eurofound as well as for various industry associations and NGOs.
-Arnis Sauka is co-author of the annual Shadow Economy Index for the Baltic Countries (with Prof. Tālis J. Putniņš, since 2009), author of the annual FICIL Sentiment Index (in cooperation with Foreign Investors Council in Latvia, since 2015), author of the annual study on the Shadow Economy in the Construction Industry in Latvia (in cooperation with the Partnership of Latvian Construction Entrepreneurs, since 2015).
+This has included contracted reports for the OECD and European Commission as well as for various industry associations and NGOs.
+Arnis Sauka is co-author of the annual Shadow Economy Index for the Baltic Countries (with Prof. Tālis J. Putniņš, since 2009), author of the annual FICIL Sentiment Index (in cooperation with Foreign Investors Council in Latvia, since 2015), author of the annual study on the Shadow Economy in the Construction Industry in Latvia (in cooperation with the Partnership of Latvian Construction Entrepreneurs, 2015--2019).
 He has participated in and/ or acted as a project manager in several big scale international projects.

 Arnis has also been involved in management and consultancy activities, including working as Vice Rector for Studies and Research at Ventspils University College (2011-2013).
-He is a board member of the Foreign Investment Council in Latvia (FICIL) (since 2019), NGO BASE (Business Against the Shadow Economy) (since 2015).
+He served as a board member of the Foreign Investment Council in Latvia (FICIL) (2019-2022.
 From 2011-2014 he was Advisor to the Minister of Health on Financial and Economic Issues.
-Arnis is also an Expert in Management Science and an Expert in Economics at the Latvian Council for Science (since 2011) as well as a member of the promotion committee of the doctoral programme implemented by the BA School of Business and Finance and RISEBA University.
 He has organized various events, including academic and applied conferences, workshops, seminars, etc., as well as is a frequent speaker in the national media commenting on economic and business-related issues.

 Refereed journal articles

 Polese, A., G.M.
-Moise, T. Tokyzhanova, T. Aguzzi, T. Kerikmae, A. Sagynbaeva, A. Sauka and O. Seliverstova (2022).
+Moise, T. Tokyzhanova, T. Aguzzi, T. Kerikmae, A. Sagynbaeva, A. Sauka and O. Seliverstova (2023).
 Informality versus shadow economy: reflecting on the first results of a manager’s survey in Kyrgyzstan.
 Central Asian Survey.
+42(1), 149-170.

 https://doi.org/10.1080/02634937.2022.2093328

 Polese, A., G.M.
 Moise, O. Lysa, T. Kerikmae, A. Sauka and O. Seliverstova (2022).
 Presenting the Results of the Shadow Economy Survey in Ukraine while Reflecting on the Future(s) of Informality Studies.
 Journal of Contemporary Central and Eastern Europe.
+30(1), 101-123. https://doi.org/10.1080/25739638.2022.2044585

 Putnins, T. and A. Sauka (2020).
 Why Does Entrepreneurial Orientation Affect Company Performance?
 Strategic Entrepreneurship Journal.